Weighted homology theory of orbifolds and Weighted Polyhedra: Invariance of AW-homology and DW-homology

 \end{cor}

-This corollary implies that the definitions of $wt$-homology and $st$-homology of a compact pseudo-orbifold in Definition~\ref{Defi:Pseudo-Orbi-Homol} are valid.
-Moreover, by Theorem~\ref{Thm:Isomor} $wt$-homology and $st$-homology groups are invariants of compact pseudo-orbifolds under isomorphisms of pseudo-orbifolds.
+The above corollary implies that the AW-homology and DW-homology of a weighted polyhedron in Definition~\ref{Defi:Pseudo-Orbi-Homol} are independent on the divisibly weighted triangulation we choose.
+So these two notions are both well-defined.
+Moreover, we can conclude from Theorem~\ref{Thm:Isomor} that AW-homology and DW-homology groups are invariants of weighted polyhedra under isomorphisms.